bcSpace/Option-Back-Testing-Framework/README.md

 # Option-Back-Testing-Framework

-### Class details and Architecture at bottom of readme
+### Class details and Architecture outline at bottom of readme

 # Summary